qihongl/LCNet/README.md

 This is the repo for the following paper:

 Lu, Q., Nguyen, T. T., Zhang, Q., Hasson, U., Griffiths, T. L., Zacks, J. M., Gershman, S. J., & Norman, K. A. (2023).
-**Toward a More Biologically Plausible Neural Network Model of Latent Cause Inference.**
+**Reconciling Shared versus Context-Specific Information in a Neural Network Model of Latent Causes.**
 In arXiv [q-bio.NC]. arXiv. http://arxiv.org/abs/2312.08519

 This repo contains the code for Simulation 1 and Simulation 2.
 The code for simulation 3 is in a separate repo [here](https://github.com/qihongl/meta-model).